vaslabs-ltd/docker-linux-steam-broadcast/readme.md

 ## Credits

-The containarised script is containarised with the base image of [linuxserver/docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg/) which is licensed under [GNU General Public License v3.0](https://github.com/linuxserver/docker-ffmpeg/blob/master/LICENSE)
+The containarised script is packaged using the base image of [linuxserver/docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg/) which is licensed under [GNU General Public License v3.0](https://github.com/linuxserver/docker-ffmpeg/blob/master/LICENSE)